 Applications for grants can be made by completing the online application form.
-Forms are available once the grant round is open at cumberland.nsw.gov.au/grants.
-Applications will only be accepted during the advertised grant round dates and times.
+Forms are available once the grant round is open at www.cumberland.nsw.gov.au/grants.
+Applications will only be accepted via the SmartyGrants application portal during the advertised grant round dates and times.